Hybiskus: a colorful healing source

 Drug Interactions

-Hybiscus is a frequently used content HerbaltoX product formulas Especially:
+Hybiscus is a frequently used content in HerbaltoX product formulas.
+Especially:

 - Detox (body purification),